Search information pages

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

-Molecular Autism has an unofficial Impact Factor of 5.33.
-BioMed Central is working with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Molecular Autism will be available.
+BioMed Central is working closely with Thomson Reuters (ISI) to ensure that citation analysis of articles published in Molecular Autism will be available.

 Publication and peer review process

 Molecular Autism considers the following types of articles: